 Freezing Spinach, Swiss Chard, and Beet Greens

-For spinach: Tear into small pieces, discarding the stems.
+For spinach: Tear larger leaves into small pieces, discarding the stems.

 For Swiss chard: Put into the steamer whole or tear smaller pieces away from the stems, placing the ribs aside.

 For beet greens: Treat like Swiss chard.

 All leafy greens need be blanched before freezing.
 Blanching slows or stops the action of enzymes that would lead to spoilage.
 Blanching also helps vegetables keep their bright color, flavor, texture, and nutrition!
 Plus, blanching wilts the leafy greens making them easier to package into freezer safe containers.

 You’ll need to bring a large pot of water that can hold a steamer basket or colander.